Accelerating discovery of infrared nonlinear optical materials with large shift current via high-throughput screening: Methods

 \subsection{DFT calculation details}

 We started with the structures provided by the MP database and performed first-principles DFT calculations based on the numerical atomic bases (NAOs), which is more suitable for calculations of large systems~\cite{LI2016503}.
-The DFT Hamiltonian and band structures were obtained using the first-principles software package ABACUS~\cite{Chen_2010, Zhou2025_abacus}.
-The charge density converges to within $1 \times 10^{-8}$ $e$/a.u.$^3$ and the $k$-point mesh with a spacing of 0.03 2$\pi$/Å for self-consistent field (SCF) calculations.
-In ABACUS, we employed double-zeta polarized (DZP) pseudo-atomic orbitals basis set to balances computational accuracy and efficiency.
+All DFT calculations were carried out using the ABACUS package~\cite{Chen_2010, Zhou2025_abacus}.
+The charge density was converged to within $1 \times 10^{-8}$ $e$/a.u.$^3$ and a uniform $k$-point mesh with a spacing of 0.03 $\times$ 2$\pi$/Å for self-consistent field (SCF) calculations.
+A Gaussian smearing scheme with a broadening of 0.01 Ry was adopted throughout this work to ensure numerical stability in Brillouin-zone integrations.
+In ABACUS, we employed double-zeta polarized (DZP) pseudo-atomic orbital basis set to balance computational accuracy and efficiency.
 The SG15 optimized Norm-Conserving Vanderbilt (ONCV) multi-projector pseudopotentials~\cite{sg15_oncv_2015} and the atomic basis~\cite{NAO_2021PRB} paired with the SG15 pseudopotential are used.
 We verified that our basis sets for high-throughput calculations yield similar band structures to those provided by the MP database.
-We adopted the PBE form of the exchange-correlation functional~\cite{1996_PBE} for the filtered 2,519 materials and the Heyd-Scuseria-Ernzerhof 2006 (HSE06) screened hybrid functional~\cite{2003_HSE, Lin2020_hse} for the top 32 candidates, which generally yields more accurate electronic band gaps than PBE.
-For the out-of-domain test set with over 20 atoms, the PBE functional~\cite{1996_PBE} was used for first-principles evaluation.
+For exchange-correlation effects, the PBE functional~\cite{1996_PBE} was adopted for the filtered 2,519 materials.
+For the top 32 candidates, we further employed the Heyd-Scuseria-Ernzerhof 2006 (HSE06) screened hybrid functional~\cite{2003_HSE, Lin2020_hse}, which generally provides more accurate description of electronic band gaps.
+For the out-of-domain test set with more than 20 atoms per unit cell, all first-principles evaluation were performed at the PBE functional.

-Optical responses, such as the second-order shift current tensor $\sigma$, are calculated using the Python Ab-initio Tight-Binding (PYATB) package~\cite{JIN2023108844} based on the DFT Hamiltonian obtained from ABACUS.
-Our tests show that the $k$-point mesh spacing of 0.02 2$\pi$/Å is sufficient for the convergence of frequency-dependent shift-current responses in most cases, while we also noticed that a denser $k$-mesh is necessary for few cases.
+Optical responses, such as the second-order shift current tensor $\sigma$, were calculated using the Python Ab-initio Tight-Binding (PYATB) package~\cite{JIN2023108844} based on the DFT Hamiltonian obtained from ABACUS.
+We found that a $k$-point mesh spacing of 0.02 $\times$ 2$\pi$/Å is sufficient for the convergence of frequency-dependent shift current spectra for the majority of materials, while a denser $k$-mesh is necessary for few cases (e.g. HfGeTe$_4$, mp-567817).
+The convergence of Gaussian smearing and $k$-point sampling has been systematically tested, and the corresponding results are provided in Supplementary Figures 4 and 5.
+For selected top candidate materials, the shift current response was recalculated using the full HSE electronic structure, including both band energies and wavefunctions obtained self-consistently within the HSE functional.
+No scissor correction was applied to PBE results.
+This approach ensures a consistent and accurate description of the optical transition matrix elements and Berry-phase related quantities that govern the shift current response.